thinkC/new-devops-projects/04-AWS-cloudformation-vpc.md

 ```

 4. Upload the Template to AWS S3 .
 This is where AWS CloudFormation can access the template.
 Note the S3 URL.
-Clik on the s3 bucket created earlier and click `upload`.
+Click on the s3 bucket created earlier and click `upload`.
 Click the `Add files` button or drag the file.
 5. Back to cloudformation, choose `Template is ready` and select `Upload a template file.` Provide the S3 bucket URL or upload the template file directly.
 6. Specify Stack Details: Enter a stack name, and fill out any parameters or tags required by your template.
 7. Configure Stack Options: You can configure stack options like permissions, rollback settings, and stack policy.
 This step is optional.